inaturalist/SeekReactNative/README.md

 2. Another common issue in React Native involves libraries not being found by the bundler.
 If this happens, you will likely see an error message that tells you to clear the cache using the following steps:
   * Clear watchman: `watchman watch-del-all`
   * Delete and reinstall node_modules: `rm -rf node_modules && npm install`
-  * Reset the bundler cache: `npm start -- --reset-cache`
+  * Reset the bundler cache: `npm start --reset-cache`

-## Android Troubleshooting

-1. Cleaning the Android project can also help with some build issues.
-To do this, run `./gradlew clean` from within the `android` directory.
+3. Cleaning the project can also help with some build issues.
+To do this on Android, run `./gradlew clean` from within the `android` directory.
+For iOS, use XCode > Product > Clean Build Folder.

 ## Translations
 We do our translations on Crowdin.
 Head over to https://crowdin.com/project/seek and create an account, and you can start suggesting translations there.
 We regularly export translations from Crowdin and import them to this project.